 A. We recommend the sensor be worn either on an arm or an ankle, it will work anywhere on the body as long as there is good skin contact.
 We do recommend that it is best worn on the ankle just behind the anklebone on a child so that there is no temptation to play with the sensor.
 Once covered in bed children tend to forget it is there.

 A. Depending on which sensor you are using, the original sensor distributed with the Mk-I PulseGuard had a battery life of up to 10 hours.
 The Mk-II Sensor has a battery life of up to 16 hours when fully charged.

 A. Yes, the sensor is waterproof however the PulseGuard Tablet and other accessories are not.

-A. PulseGuard can be used from as young as 6 months, however then main constraint is the strap length, if you would like to try a printable test strap, please click the following link: Click Here.
+A. PulseGuard can be used from as young as 6 months, however the main constraint is the strap length, if you are in doubt, then please contact the sales team on (+44) 01622 321111.

 A. There is no maximum age.